 Punjena Paprika (Stuffed Peppers) – Peppers stuffed with a mixture of rice and meat in a tasty tomato sauce is a favorite dish for many locals.
 Unfortunately, you won’t see it often on the menu, and once you do, order it.
 It’s a great homemade dish to try here.

-Octopus Salad – Octopus salad is a perfect summer dish as its light and very refreshing.
-The seafood is widely available in the country, thus the salad is made from fresh octopus, making it taste delicious.
+Octopus Salad – Octopus salad is a perfect summer dish as it’s light and very refreshing.
+Seafood is widely available in the country.
+Thus the salad is made from fresh octopus, making it taste delicious.
 The salad is made from boiled octopus, onions, parsley, and olive oil dressing.

 Pljeskavica – Just like Cevapi, Pljeskavica is a grilled dish of spiced meat patty made from pork, beef, and lamb.
-Even though it’s a national dish of Serbia, the meal is popular in Croatia and Bosnia and Herzegovina.
-The meal comes with onions, ajvar, kajmak (milk cream), and cheese salad either on the plate with a side dish or with a flatbread like a hamburger.
+Even though Serbia’s national dish, the meal is popular in Croatia and Bosnia and Herzegovina.
+The meal comes with onions, ajvar, kajmak (milk cream), and cheese salad either on the plate with a side dish or a flatbread like a hamburger.

 Burek – Burek is a pastry dish filled with different fillings, like meat or cheese.
 It’s one of the most famous snacks in the country found in every restaurant or bakery shop.

 Croatia tips for trying local drinks & spirits

 Croatia’s most popular local beer brands are Karlovacko and Ozujsko, both light lager types.
 If you are a wine person, you’ll love Croatian wine, which for some reason is not widespread across the globe.
 Croatian wine is cheap, light, and full of aromas and flavors.
 Try Posip, dry white wine, or Dingac red, both from the Dalmatia region.
 When in Kroatia, try Grk, a local variety, and if you are in Istria, look for Malvasija.